cchens/Itty-Bitty/Phase1/README.md

 **Studious Sarah** is a third year university student attending University of Texas at Austin.
 Sarah commutes to and from school every day.
 Asides from studying computer science for school, Sarah also plays baseball on the varsity team.
 On the commute to school, Sarah uses her iPad to catch up on schoolwork and study.
 Sarah is currently taking a course on C programming and operating systems, and is given an assignment about file systems that requires the use of bitwise operations and conversion between binary, decimal, and hexadecimal bases.
 Having missed a few days of school due to baseball practice and games, Sarah was absent when the class covered bitwise operations and is responsible for learning the material on her own time.
 She discovers the website Itty Bitty, which allows her to learn as well as practice these concepts on her commute to and from school, so she has the knowledge required to complete the assignment at home.
 She thinks an interactive tutorial is more engaging and allows her to absorb the material more easily than reading a textbook.
 Being able to catch up during the commute saves time for Sarah, who can then use the time to work on other assignments as well as spend it practicing more baseball.

+**Professor Oak** is an instructor for a introductory hardware course at Smogon University.
+Part of the curriculum includes low-level machine languages, which makes heavy use of bitwise operations as well as conversion between binary and other bases.
+Many students in the class struggle with the concept in lectures, and Oak has noticed that the textbook does not cover it in great detail.
+In order to help his students get a better understanding of bitwise operators and bases, Oak searches online for a source to help explain the concepts differently.
+He finds Itty Bitty, a website that not only teaches bitwise operators and base conversion in a way that is engaging and easy for beginners to understand, it allows people to get hands-on practice and feedback from the exercises instantly.
+Oak hopes to use Itty Bitty as supplementary material in his class, as a way for students to visualize bitwise operations and binary arithmetic more easily than just reading a textbook or lecture slides as well as get additional practice for the concepts.

 ### User Stories